lockss/lockss.github.io/software/classic-lockss/subscription-manager/index.md

 <kbd><img src="../images/noOperationSpecified.png" /></kbd>

-If you edit the subscription period for a specifid subscription (in our case _Aliso: A Journal of Systematic and Evolutionary Botany_) and click update, you will be shown the publication and the "Subscription Status".
+If you edit the subscription period for a specified subscription (in our case _Aliso: A Journal of Systematic and Evolutionary Botany_) and click update, you will be shown the publication and the "Subscription Status".
 If there are additional AUs (Archival Units) being added as a result of your update then that column will contain the various AUs and an "Added" **Status**.
 In our case no additional AUs are added so we only see the following

 <kbd><img src="../images/updateSubscript.png" /></kbd>